All Episodes

 Half the time I forget to thank people for even using it.

-I never played on the camera.
+I never play to the camera.

-It is amazing the way people react to things they see and hear and the things I'm I'm always interested in the reactions.
+It is amazing the way people react to things they see and hear the things.

-I can't I can't respond to each of them.
+I can't respond to each of them.

 I go nuts trying to please every individual.